fireundubh/playwithfire/unity.md

 [Patchwork Design Patterns](/unity/patchwork-design-patterns) | How to use Patchwork attributes for common problems [Patchwork Project Structure](/unity/patchwork-project-structure) | How to structure a Patchwork project

+## Notes

+* If you use Microsoft's [PEVerify Tool](https://docs.microsoft.com/en-us/dotnet/framework/tools/peverify-exe-peverify-tool) (e.g., Patchwork's Test Run), you may notice that an unmodded Unity game has IL errors in `Assembly-CSharp.dll`.
+This errors are likely caused by Unity either writing bad IL or performing IL optimizations.
+For example, `Torment: Tides of Numenera` has 150 IL errors in `Assembly-CSharp.dll`.
+Most IL errors can be monkey patched.